Nishant-Burnwal/car_price_predictor_Final_Year_Project/README.md

-Hi guys I am Nishant Burnwal, I have made a Machine Learning project on Car Price Prediction using Linear Refression.
+Hi guys I am Nishant Burnwal, I have made a Machine Learning project on "Car Price Prediction using Linear Regression".
 Here are the easy steps to use and run this file.
 1. Download and extract the file.
 2. Open in VS Code.